 - Generating electricity by generation and co-generation of steam and

-The gas collection and compression into pipelines for processing and sale is a well established and proven approach to mitigating flaring and venting.
-According to environmental and economic considerations, FGRS has increased to reduce noise and thermal radiation, operating and maintenance costs, air pollution, and gas emission and reduces fuel gas and steam consumption.
-Fig. 3 below shows a typical example of flare gas recovery system.
+The gas collection and compression into pipelines for processing and sale is a well-established and proven approach to mitigating flaring and venting.
+According to environmental and economic considerations, FGRS has increased to reduce noise and thermal radiation, operating and maintenance costs, air pollution, and gas emission, and reduces fuel gas and steam consumption.
+Fig. 3 below shows a typical example of a flare gas recovery system.

 Flare System Design

 API 537 is used for flare system design.
-This standard is applicable to Flares used in pressure-relieving and vapor depressurizing systems used in General Refinery and Petrochemical Service.
+This standard is applicable to Flares used in pressure-relieving and vapor-depressurizing systems used in General Refinery and Petrochemical Services.
 Although this standard is primarily intended for new flares and facilities, it may be used as a guideline in the evaluation of existing facilities together with appropriate cost and risk assessment considerations.
 API 537 must be referred to in consideration with

 - API RP521 (Guide for Pressure-Relieving and Depressurizing systems), and